Safety, Health and Wellness

 - Student Disability Access Center (SDAC)

 The Student Disability Access Center (SDAC) works to ensure that all students can participate fully in UVA programming and opportunities across Grounds.
 We achieve this goal through the provision of academic accommodations, support services, advocacy, and educational training throughout the University community.
 Our work is guided in accordance to the Americans with Disabilities Act, as amended, and Section 504 of the Rehabilitation Act of 1973.

 - Sexual Violence Education & Resources

-The Maxine Platzer Lynn Women's Center provides programs and resources promoting gender equity, including counseling, diversity and advocacy programing, sexual and domestic violence programming, publication of Iris Magazine for young women, and more.
+The Maxine Platzer Lynn Women's Center provides programs and resources promoting gender equity, including counseling, diversity and advocacy programming, sexual and domestic violence programming, publication of Iris Magazine for young women, and more.

 Call 434.242.1122, display your student ID when the distinctly marked SafeRide vehicle arrives, and you will be driven home for free.